 Coffee, tea, and energy drinks are commonly consumed by many people to stay alert and energized throughout the day.
 However, during your period, it’s best to limit your caffeine intake or avoid it altogether.

-Research has shown that caffeine can worsen PMS symptoms (17).
+Research has shown that caffeine can worsen PMS discomfort (17).
 Caffeine can also disrupt sleep patterns, leading to fatigue and mood swings (18).

 Another reason to limit caffeine during your period is that it acts as a diuretic (19), causing your body to lose water and potentially exacerbating bloating and cramps.